Our research is editorially independent but we may earn a commission for purchases made through our links.

 This magnificent historic estate spread across five acres is said to be the former home of legendary magician Harry Houdini.
 It’s just minutes from Beverly Hills and Sunset Strip and includes its own hiking trails with ocean views, a rock waterfall, pond, heated pool and Jacuzzi, terraced gardens, outdoor fireplaces and more.
 It sleeps up to 12 with four large bedrooms with a master suite that includes a whirlpool tub and a carved stone mantelpiece.

-Located on five acres shared with a menagerie of animals that include a retired party pony, turkeys, ducks, chickens and goat, a stay at this treehouse Airbnb means you’ll be able to hike into the forest right from your front door.
+Located on five acres shared with a menagerie of animals that include a retired party pony, turkeys, ducks, chickens and goats, a stay at this treehouse Airbnb means you’ll be able to hike into the forest right from your front door.
 The rough-hewn wood cabin has one bedroom and lots of character, including a beautiful stained glass window above the bed.
 In the main house, a complimentary breakfast is served, including fruit, fresh eggs from the barn and local sausage.

 The Bamboo Temple allows guests to immerse themselves in the nature of Maui, with the one-bedroom place built in the shape of a nautilus located near the ocean.
 Large windows showcase the stunning Hana coast and the sea.
 There’s an outdoor shower, a four-poster bamboo bed, a private kitchen and bathroom, while hiking trails lead to waterfall lagoons for romantic dips.